 In F.E.A.R.
 3, Armacham has created special soldiers called "Phase Casters" who utilize a combination of psychic abilities and technology to generate powerful defensive shields and to warp soldiers into the battlefield by creating gateways through solid objects.
 The more powerful Phase Commanders are able to do this as well as walk through walls, teleporting around the battlefield.

 The King of Fighters.
 Pyrokinesis is passed down genetically through the Kusanagi and Yagami clans, with the Kusanagi having regular red and orange flames and the Yagami having "cursed" purple flames.
 One character, Ash Crimson, possesses green flames, but how he got them is left unexplained.
 There's also Athena Asamiya and her Psycho Soldier Team; they seem to relay both in han-to-hand fighting and psychic skills that include telekinesis, teleportation, Battle Aura, energy balls created by said Battle Aura, Healing Hands (exclusive to Athena and not always in-game avaliable), etc.

 Street Fighter III has SNK Boss Gill and his dual pyrokinesis and cryokinesis (ice manipulation) abilities.
-His status as The Messiah among the Illuminati is primarily because of his ability to balance these two powers.
+His status as Messianic Archetype among the Illuminati is primarily because of his ability to balance these two powers.
 His Seraphic Wing Limit Break also hints at a third, unidentified power.